-- . whether the debt securities are senior or subordinated debt securities; - . the title of the debt securities; - . the total principal amount of the debt securities; - . the assets, if any, that are pledged as security for the payment of the $\mbox{debt}$ securities; - whether we will issue the securities in individual certificates to each holder in registered form, or in the form of temporary or permanent global securities held by a depository on behalf of holders;
+- . whether the debt securities are senior or subordinated debt securities; - . the title of the debt securities; - . the total principal amount of the debt securities; - the assets, if any, that are pledged as security for the payment of the debt securities;

-- . the prices at which we will issue the debt securities; - the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - the currency or currency unit in which the debt securities will be payable, if not U.S. dollars; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable as well; - the date or dates on which the principal of the debt securities will be payable; - . the interest rate that the debt securities will bear and the interest payment dates for the debt securities; - . any conversion or exchange provisions; - . any optional redemption provisions; - any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - . any changes to or additional Events of Default or covenants; and - . any other terms of the debt securities.
+- . the prices at which we will issue the debt securities; - . the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - the currency or currency unit in which the debt securities will be payable, if not U.S. dollars; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable as well; - . the date or dates on which the principal of the debt securities will be payable; - . the interest rate that the debt securities will bear and the interest payment dates for the debt securities; - . any conversion or exchange provisions; - . any optional redemption provisions; - . any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - . any changes to or additional Events of Default or covenants; and - . any other terms of the debt securities.